This post may contain affiliate links. Please see my disclosure policy for details.

 You can even eat your breakfast while admiring the view!

-As this is a central property by a main road, it isn’t the quietest but the cost for location and friendly staff more then make up for it.
+As this is a central property by the main road, it isn’t the quietest but the cost for location and friendly staff more than makeup for it.

 Here are the 12 phenomenal places to go in Amman

 1. Be wowed by the views from Amman Citadel

 The Amman Citadel really is the jewel in this cities attraction, the remains of an ancient Roman fortress.